True Meaning of God’s “New Name” in Revelation 3:12

 Will God’s Name Change?

+Some people may ask: “Since God’s name is changeable, then how should we understand the words recorded in the Bible: ‘[Jehovah] is My name for ever, and this is My memorial to all generations’?”
 Actually, God’s name being forever means that His name does not change during that current age.
-That is to say, as long as God’s work in that current age hasn’t ended, we should keep His name in that age, and only by doing so can we gain God’s approval.
-When God does the work of a new age, we should accept His new name, and only in this way can we keep pace with the footsteps of the Lamb and gain the work of the Holy Spirit.
-For example, in the Age of Law God took the name Jehovah and people of that age were keeping the name Jehovah and could not keep other name.
-And when God became flesh to do the work of redemption with the name Jesus, the work of the Age of Law concluded.
-If people kept the name Jehovah and did not accept the name Jesus, then they would be abandoned and eliminated by the work of the Holy Spirit, falling into darkness.
-Only those who accepted the name Jesus, such as Peter, John and other disciples, received the Holy Spirit’s work and the Lord’s salvation.
+That is to say, as long as God’s work in that current age hasn’t ended, we should keep His name in that age, and only by doing so can we gain the work of the Holy Spirit and God’s approval.
+However, when God starts a new work, His name will change accordingly.
+Then, only by accepting God’s new name will we have God’s approval.
+Take the disciples, for example, such as Peter and John.
+They all accepted God’s new name in that age—the Lord Jesus, and followed God’s new work, so they were able to obtain the work of the Holy Spirit and the Lord’s salvation.
 This makes us understand that God’s name is not immutable and it changes with God’s work in the new age.
 However, no matter how thechanges, God is still one God, and it is only that God is called differently.
 The Bible says, “Jesus the same yesterday, and to day, and for ever” (Hebrews 13:8).
 What does this verse mean?
 Actually, it means that God’s substance and disposition are immutable, and doesn’t mean God’s name is unchangeable.
 There’s a passage of words that explains this very clearly, “There are those who say that God is immutable.
 That is correct, but it refers to the immutability of God’s disposition and His substance.
 Changes in His name and work do not prove that His substance has altered; in other words, God will always be God, and this will never change.
 If you say that the work of God is unchanging, then would He be able to finish His six-thousand-year management plan?
 You only know that God is forever unchanging, but do you know that God is always new and never old?
 If the work of God is unchanging, then could He have led mankind all the way to the present day?
 If God is immutable, then why is it that He has already done the work of two ages? … [T]he words ‘God is immutable’ refer to what God inherently has and is.
 Regardless, you cannot make the work of six thousand years hinge upon a single point, or circumscribe it with dead words.
 Such is the stupidity of man.
 God is not as simple as man imagines, and His work cannot linger in any one age.
 Jehovah, for example, cannot always stand for the name of God; God can also do His work under the name of Jesus.
 This is a sign that God’s work is always progressing in a forward direction” (“The Vision of God’s Work (3)”).
-From this, we can see that God’s substance and disposition are immutable but God’s name is changeable.
-That is to say, God has performed different work and has adopted different names in different ages, but regardless of whether His name is Jehovah or Jesus, His substance never changes.
+From this, we can see that God Himself is unchanging.
+This refers to God’s disposition and essence, not His name.
+God has performed different work and has adopted different names in different ages, but regardless of whether His name is Jehovah or Jesus, His substance never changes.
 It is always the same God working.
-If the Lord assumes a new name when He returns, we should accept His new name, and it doesn’t mean we betray the Lord Jesus, but means that we follow the footsteps of the Lamb.
 Take the Pharisees in Judaism for example.
 They did not know that the name of God would change with the age, so they thought that only Messiah was their God and their Savior.
 As a result, when God changed His name to do the work of redemption with the name Jesus, they frantically condemned and resisted the Lord Jesus, and finally crucified Him, committing a heinous sin and being punished by God.
 We should take the example of the Pharisees as a warning.
 We shouldn’t, according to our own notions and imaginations, conclude that God’s name will never change, let alone say God’s name in the last days will still be Jesus; otherwise we would be delimiting God.

 The Significance of God Taking Different Names in Different Ages